10 Podcasts That Will Make Your Holiday Travel Less Dreadful

 Queue up these shows before your trip.

-Long flights, late trains, bumper-to-bumper traffic--traveling during the holidays is enough to turn you into a grinch.
+Long flights, late trains, bumper-to-bumper traffic—traveling during the holidays is enough to turn you into a grinch.
 But getting hooked on a fascinating podcast is one way to make your trip a little less painful.
 The best shows always leave you craving more, so that inevitable weather delay doesn't seem like such a big deal.

-Because there are so many shows to choose from, it can be tough to find exactly what you're looking for.
-So we went to the pros: Here, a group of health and wellness experts--including doctors, nutritionists, a nurse, and a trainer--share the shows they've always got queued up.
+Because there are so many podcasts to choose from, it can be tough to find exactly what you're looking for.
+So we went to the pros: Here, a group of health and wellness experts—including doctors, nutritionists, a nurse, and a trainer—share the shows they've always got queued up.

 Modern Love